-“Manila Bay- reflective of God’s glory-is a clean, safe, wholesome and productive ecosystem, a center of socioeconomic development, and a natural heritage nurtured by genuine Filipino values with regard to better quality of life for the present and future generations”
+“Manila Bay- reflective of God’s glory-is a clean, safe, wholesome and productive ecosystem, a centre of socioeconomic development, and a natural heritage nurtured by genuine Filipino values with regard to better quality of life for the present and future generations”

 - The vision for Manila Bay as outlined by various stakeholders.